Gynecomastia Surgery Columbus, Ohio

 • What should I do to prepare for the surgery?

-• Will I need to take any prescription medication afterwards?
+• Will I need to take any prescription medication afterward?

 • Will I have dressings/bandages after surgery?
 How long will I need them?